home-assistant/home-assistant.io/source/_integrations/google_cloud.markdown

 ### Pricing

-The Cloud text-to-speech API is priced monthly based on the amount of characters to synthesize into audio sent to the service.
-For up-to-date pricing see [here](https://cloud.google.com/text-to-speech/pricing).
+The Cloud text-to-speech API is priced monthly based on the number of characters to synthesize into audio sent to the service.
+For up-to-date pricing, see [here](https://cloud.google.com/text-to-speech/pricing).

 ### Text-to-speech configuration